Op3rat0r/acme-dns-inwx/README.md

 `chmod 0600 ~/.inwx.ini`

-Run it for the first time:
+Run it for the first time and check the functionality:

 ```bash
 # Add the TXT record _acme-challenge.yourdomain.de